 Engineering technicians typically work full time.
 Most work in offices and laboratories alongside engineers.
 In some disciplines, for example civil, agricultural and environmental engineering, technicians may spend time outdoors.
 Mechanical and industrial engineering technicians work in manufacturing settings.
 Some engineering technicians may also be self-employed.

 Those who want to work as engineering technicians should have at least an associate degree in engineering technology, although some employers will hire candidates who don't have formal training.
-Students can expect to take courses in college algebra and trigonometry and basic science.
+Students can expect to take courses in college algebra, trigonometry, and basic science.
 Other coursework depends on the specialty.
-For example, future electrical engineering technicians will take classes in electrical circuits, microprocessors and digital electronics.
+For example, future electrical engineering technicians will take classes in electrical circuits, microprocessors, and digital electronics.

 Use the Salary Wizard at Salary.com to find out how much engineering technicians currently earn in your city.

 These are some typical job duties taken from online ads for engineering technician positions found on Indeed.com: